-The chrysanthemum blooms in late summer and can grow up to three feet tall.
+The "mum" blooms in late summer and can grow up to three feet tall.

 Plant type: Herbaceous annual or perennial, depending on climate